superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 |             | Things we don’t realize we know but could leverage. | The true surprises we don’t know exist. |

 Most of the time, the goal of the spike is to improve the team's knowledge and/or awareness, especially by improving the knowledge gaps:
-- Improving awareness of _unknown unknowns_ so that they become _known unknowns_ - if the team has poor awareness with regard to the topic, it is usually more efficient to start with a spike to establish a basic understanding of the topic, establish what are the options and industry standards with regard to the subject.
+1. Improving awareness of _unknown unknowns_ so that they become _known unknowns_ - if the team has poor awareness with regard to the topic, it is usually more efficient to start with a spike to establish a basic understanding of the topic, establish what are the options and industry standards with regard to the subject.
-- Gathering knowledge and/or experience to turn _unknown knowns_ into _known knowns_ - once the team has built an awareness in the subject, and acknowledges its gaps, there is a room for a spike to explore a topic in-depth, gather available examples and/or prepare a PoC on how the subject could be addressed.
+2. Gathering knowledge and/or experience to turn _unknown knowns_ into _known knowns_ - once the team has built an awareness in the subject, and acknowledges its gaps, there is a room for a spike to explore a topic in-depth, gather available examples and/or prepare a PoC on how the subject could be addressed.

+Generally speaking, I find spikes to be a good fit to address these two areas.
+With regard to _unknown knowns_, it is better handled with chores and housekeeping than with spikes, as it might indicate excessive tribal knowledge in the team and missing, outdated or poorly accessible project documentation.
+Addressing such issues with spikes may feel unwieldy, and may even make the situation worse if the results of the spike would suffer from accessibility issues.